schollz/cowyo/README.md

 Quickly transition between Edit/View/List by using `Ctl+Shift+E` to Edit, `Ctl+Shift+Z` to View, and `Ctl+Shift+L` to Listify.

+## Admin

+The Admin can view/delete all the documents by setting the `-a YourAdminKey` when starting the program.
+Then the admin has access to the `/ls/YourAdminKey` to view and delete any of the pages.

 # Install
 To get started on your local network just do: